jupyterlab/jupyterlab-git/README.md

     ```bash
     jupyter labextension install @jupyterlab/git
     ```

+    If you see `@jupyterlab/git`, your installation may have been corrupted.
+You can run `jupyter lab clean --all` and reinstall all your extensions.

 ## Contributing

 If you would like to contribute to the project, please read our [contributor documentation](https://github.com/jupyterlab/jupyterlab/blob/master/CONTRIBUTING.md).